traoreabraham931-creator/Call_prediction/README.md

 ## ✨ Data cleaning
 For the data cleaning, we proceed as follows:

-    * Removal of all of the data values that are not numeric;
+    * Removal of all of the data values that are not numeric ;

     * The missing ovservations undergo an imputation process via the mean strategy.
 Specifically, they are replaced by the average of the observed             values.

 ---